ddrake/kohana_demo/README.markdown

 Kohana Demo Application
 =======================
-A basic tutorial for those who learn best from simple, working sample code and want to see a sampling of Kohana features in action
+A simple demo application for those who learn best from simple, working sample code and want to see a sampling of Kohana features in action

 Features
 --------